Battle of Baotou: Japanese counterattack

-At that time, the Japanese army in the city knew nothing about the attacking Chinese army, and its cavalry group commander Kojima appeared to be very alarmed.
-However, the siege units failed to closely coordinate, resulting in inconsistent attack times and weak offensives which allowed the Japanese army inside the city to gradually recover and organize their forces to resist.
-Only one battalion of the 93rd Regiment entered the city as the other two battalions were blocked outside the city and lost contact with the regimental headquarters.
-The commanders of the 1st Regiment of the 5th Provisional Police Brigade and the 91st Regiment did not personally enter the city to command the battle, which allowed the Japanese troops to enter the bunkers and use their firepower to block the Chinese Army's attack.
-Just as the various units of the New 31st Division launched their siege, the Japanese Cavalry Group Command made contact with the Mongolian Garrison Command in Zhangjiakou.
+Japanese command was initially unaware of the attack, and Commander Kojima was taken by complete surprise.
+However, the Chinese attack was disorganized and poorly coordinated.
+Timings were inconsistent, reducing the strength of each assault.
+This allowed the Japanese time to recover and reorganize.
+Only one battalion of the 93rd Regiment entered the city, the other two were stuck outside, and lost contact with headquarters.
+The commanders of the 1st Regiment of the 5th Provisional Police Brigade and the 91st Regiment did not personally enter the city to command the battle.
+This confusion allowed the Japanese troops time to enter their fortifications and use their superior firepower to stall the Chinese Army's attack.
+Just as the New 31st Division launched their assault, the Japanese Cavalry Group Command made contact with the Mengjiang Garrison Command in Zhangjiakou.
 However, when the commander, Lt.
 Gen. Naosaburo Okabe, asked if reinforcements were needed, the Cavalry Group replied that they had already notified the 1st Cavalry Brigade stationed in Sa County of the need for reinforcements and that there was no need to dispatch other reinforcements.

 At 10:00 a.m. on December 20, due to the varying progress of the attacking units and the fact that some units had not broken through the city walls, as well as the fact that the 1st Regiment of the 5th Provisional Police Brigade, which was attached for the operation, was unfamiliar with the 35th Army's chain of command, the commander of the New 31st Division, Maj.
 Gen. Sun Lanfeng, ordered deputy divisional commander Maj.
 Gen. Wang Leizhen to enter the city and command the operations as the front-line commander in order to unify the command of the siege troops.
 However, Deputy Divisional Commander Wang did not enter the city after receiving the order, but only set up a temporary command headquarters outside the city to direct the troops outside the city to fight against the Puppet Army.
 He ordered Colonel An Chunshan, the commander of the 93rd Regiment who had already entered the city, to unify the command of the troops who had entered the city, and dispatched the 3rd Battalion of the 92nd Regiment into the city as reinforcement.
 At this time, the troops who had already entered the city included the 1st Battalion of the 93rd Regiment, two companies of the 1st Battalion of the 91st Regiment, the 3rd Battalion of the 93rd Regiment, and a part of the 1st Regiment of the 5th Provisional Police Brigade.